Ph.D. Program Student Bios

-Soomin Seo´s research focuses on international news reporting, with a particular emphasis on digital tools and networked news routines.
+Soomin Seo’s research focuses on international news reporting, with a particular emphasis on digital tools and networked news routines.
 An ethnographer by training, she has spent time in newsrooms big and small, from the Associated Press and the Guardian of UK to Democracy Now! and NK News.
 She has also written about media policy, history of news, and news agency journalism in the US and Asia.
-From 2000 to 2008, she worked as a journalist in South Korea, frequently reporting on North Korea and the nuclear crisis, visiting North Korea a dozen times since 2000.
+From 2000 to 2008, she worked as a journalist in South Korea, frequently reporting on North Korea and the nuclear crisis and visiting North Korea a dozen times since 2000.
 She also reported from conflict zones like Darfur and northern Sri Lanka.
 Her work has appeared in the Columbia Journalism Review, the Straits Times, the Korea Times and the Hankyoreh.
 Soomin teaches at Barnard College’s pre-college summer program, and is a contributing writer for the Case Consortium at Columbia, creating curriculum for use in journalism schools.
 She has a B.A. from Seoul National University in South Korea and also holds a Master in Public Policy degree from John F. Kennedy School of Government at Harvard University, where she was a Shorenstein Scholar and received the Jane Mansbridge Research Award in 2010.
 Her website is at: http://soominseo.com.